manu-153/Sentiment-Analysis-and-Review-Classification-of-Amazon-Products/README.md

-# 📦 Sentiment Analysis and Review Classification of Amazon Products
+# 📦 Sentiment Analysis and Review Classification of Amazon Product

 ## 📌 Overview